Here are 8 quick Chinese New Year facts that will give you a glimpse of the country!

 2. Festivities And Light Shows

 China is known for its extravagant light show displays.
 Most major cities will dazzle tons of tourists every single night.
-Such sights are multiplied during the New Years.
-In Xi’an, every street is lit up by rows and rows of lamps.
+Such sights are multiplied during the New Year.
+Like Xi’an, many cities in China will light up their streets with rows and rows of lamps.
 Every tree is accessorized with bright red lanterns or colorful lights.

 During New Year festivities, these lights are evermore present.
 Most downtown areas and commercial neighborhoods become home to illuminated figures, such as dragons-a mystical creature in Chinese culture that symbolizes power and good fortune.